oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

 7. Repeat **steps 3 to 6** for the target connection.

-   The Query Result returned should say the table does not exist.
+   The Query Result returned should return an error saying the table does not exist.

 ## Task 3: Add mapping rules